 All counties are responsible for adoption and enforcement of the maintenance program for private onsite wastewater treatment systems, whether or not a county has chosen to participate in the grant program.
-Under 2005 Act 347, as amended by 2009 Act 392 and 2011 Act 134, the county POWTS maintenance program was moved out of the POWTS replacement or rehabilitation grant program and into the general duties of the Department of Safety and Professional Services.
 A county is required to conduct, complete, and maintain an inventory of all POWTS located within the jurisdiction, and complete the initial inventory before October 1, 2017.
 (2011 Act 134 changed the date from October 1, 2013.)
-A county is required to develop and implement a POWTS maintenance program before October 1, 2019, that includes the inventory, and a process for recording each inspection, evaluation, maintenance and servicing report for a POWTS.
+In the fall of 2014, DSPS was aware of 39 counties that had completed their initial inventory by the fall of 2013.
+A county is required to develop and begin to implement a POWTS maintenance program before October 1,

+2019, that includes the inventory, and a process for recording each inspection, evaluation, maintenance and servicing report for a POWTS.
 (2011 Act 134 changed the date from October 1, 2015.)
+In the fall of 2014, DSPS was aware of 67 counties that had implemented a POWTS maintenance program by the fall of 2013.

 The owner of a failing private onsite wastewater treatment system, either of a principal residence or a small commercial establishment, may obtain grant application forms from the county after a determination of a failure of the POWTS has been made.
-Sixty-five of 69 participating counties (67 counties, the City of Franklin and the Oneida Tribe) charge a fee to applicants to offset county administrative and maintenance costs.
-The fee averages \$118, and ranges from \$25 to \$350.
+Sixty-four of 69 participating counties (67 counties, the City of Franklin and the Oneida Tribe) charge a fee to applicants to offset county administrative and maintenance costs.
+The fee averages \$125, and ranges from \$25 to \$369.
 All applications are reviewed at the county level, and the fee is charged only for applications determined to be eligible for a grant.
 The county submits eligible applications to DSPS and disburses grant funds to eligible individuals.
-Appendix I shows the date each county entered the program, the distribution of grants made in each county in 2012-13, and the cumulative distribution amount.
+Appendix I shows the date each county entered the program, the distribution of grants made in each county in 2014-15, and the cumulative distribution amount.